The easiest way to get library books on your iPhone, Android or Kindle

 Sounds great!
 What's the downside?

-And sometimes those waits are long — for example, if I wanted to check out Kevin Kwan's Crazy Rich Asians from the San Francisco Public Library as of press time, I'd have to wait for nine weeks.
+And sometimes those waits are long -- for example, if I wanted to check out Kevin Kwan's Crazy Rich Asians from the San Francisco Public Library as I write this, I'd have to wait for nine weeks.
 Also keep in mind that your library's rental period might be one to three weeks, which means you might need to be prepared to read or listen to it pretty much right away when it's your turn.

 A novel idea: NYC Library is posting classic lit to Instagram.